 - Help your child understand the experiences associated with competitive sports so she or he can learn the valuable lessons sports can teach.

-- Discipline your when he or she misbehaves, breaks the rules, or is uncooperative or uncontrollable.
+- Discipline your child when he or she misbehaves, breaks the rules, or is uncooperative or uncontrollable.

 - Turn your child over to the coach at practices and games, and avoid meddling or becoming a nuisance.